Numtrix/Learningcode/README.md

 Functions: Reusable blocks of code that perform specific tasks.

 While BASIC may not be as widely used today for complex projects, it remains a valuable tool for beginners to learn the basics of coding and develop a strong foundation for more advanced programming.

+# What's in this repo?

+# University Helper
+CODEX

+Team
+Michael Brewer